thesarthakjain/thesarthakjain/README.md

 ### I'm an engineering student!!
 - I am looking to collaborate in the open source world.
 - I love python.
-- I make daily-life useful projets.
+- I make daily-life useful projects.
 - I like music and gaming.